 The researchers analyzed data from 41 studies, including four which examined the link between a traditional Mediterranean diet and mental health among a total of 36,556 adults.

-33% lower risk of developing depression
+33% lower risk of developing depression with Mediterranean diet

 They found that the subjects who most closely adhered to a Mediterranean diet had a 33% lower risk of developing depression over the next eight to twelve years compared to those whose diet least resembled this cuisine.